cannatag/ldap3/docs/manual/source/connections.rst

 * response: the response of the last operation (for example, the entries found in a search), without the result

-* last_error: any error occurred in the last operation
+* last_error: any error occurred in the last operation (for synchronous strategies)

 * bound: True if bound to server else False